zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 3-Pollution as market failure.md

 #### Preferences
 What is the right balance between environmental protection and use?
 - Social and Political questions: No unanimity.
-- Very different views. . . some will be pleased, others disappointed.
+- Very different views... some will be pleased, others disappointed.
 #### **Example**: italian new regasification vessel
 - Italy will fast track the permitting process to set up a new regasification vessel aimed at expanding the country’s capacity to import liquefied natural gas (LNG) in an effort to cut its dependence on Russia.
 	- The vessel has a capacity of 5 billion cubic metres of gas a year and will remain in the harbour of a small Italian city (Piombino) for three years before being placed offshore.